Skip to main content

 Route optimisation

-1. Primary — a professional mapping service that accounts for real roads, traffic patterns, and one-way streets
+Digital Florists calculates the best route using a professional mapping service that accounts for real roads, traffic patterns, and one-way streets.
+Routing falls back to a simpler estimate if the mapping service is unavailable.

 Warning message about route optimisation fallback